Yazidn/barnacle/README.md

-# Barnacle
+# pilot-alpha
 A simple application that tracks your shows.
-In other words, it keeps track of what episode you need to watch next, and what season.
+In other words, it keeps track of what episode you need to watch next.

 # Screenshot
 ![alt text](https://i.imgur.com/zQESxaU.png)